zaphB/freecad.optics_design_workbench/README.md

 [examples/2-lens-and-mirror](./examples/2-lens-and-mirror)

-Any geometric body in FreeCAD can become member of one of the `OpticalGroup`s to turn them into reflective, refractive, absorbing or ray-detecting media.
+Any geometric body in FreeCAD can become member of one of the `OpticalGroup`s to turn them into reflective, refractive, absorbing or ray-detecting objects.
 This example contains spherical lenses and slotted parabolic mirrors, transparent and absorbing detectors.
 When running the continuous simulation, folders for all objects that have set `Store Hits` to true will be generated.

 ![lens and mirror screenshot](./examples/2-lens-and-mirror/screenshot.png)